-Symbolic speech consists of nonverbal, nonwritten forms of communication, such as flag burning, wearing arm bands, and burning of draft cards.
+Symbolic speech consists of nonverbal, nonwritten forms of communication, such as flag burning, wearing armbands, and burning of draft cards.
 It is generally protected by the First Amendment unless it causes a specific, direct threat to another individual or public order.
 Tinker v.
-Des Moines Independent Community School District (1969) was a case in which a school district attempted to prohibit students from wearing black arm bands to protest the war.
-The Court rejected the school’s argument that it needed the regulation to maintain order.
-The Court held that the ban was a suppression of student expression and therefore a First Amendment violation.
-Critical here was the fact that students were peaceful and nondisruptive in their use of armbands as symbolic speech; wearing the armbands was no more disruptive than other symbols and jewelry that students were permitted to display.
-In this photo, Mary Beth Tinker holds her original detention she received slip after she wore a black armband to school to protest the Vietnam War (with a replica on her left arm) during a speech at Textor Hall, Ithaca College, September 19 2017.
-(Photo by Amalex5 CC BY 4.0)
+Des Moines Independent Community School District (1969) was a case in which a school district attempted to prohibit students from wearing black armbands to protest the war.
+The Court held that the ban was a suppression of student symbolic expression and therefore a First Amendment violation.
+In this 2017 photo, Mary Beth Tinker holds the original detention slip she received for wearing the black armband.
+(Photo by Amalex5, CC BY 4.0)

 Symbolic speech consists of nonverbal, nonwritten forms of communication, such as flag burning, wearing arm bands, and burning of draft cards.
 It is generally protected by the First Amendment unless it causes a specific, direct threat to another individual or public order.